Rishika-patel372/Bank-loan-Report-Dashboard/README.md

 Bank Loan Report Analysis
 Overview
-The Bank Loan Report is designed to monitor and evaluate the bank's lending activities and overall performance.
+The Bank Loan Report monitors and evaluates the bank's lending activities and overall performance.
 This report provides:

 Insights into key loan-related metrics
 Analysis of portfolio health and risk factors